 OAuth 2.0

 OAuth 2.0 provides your app with a framework to request an API access token for a given Samsara customer automatically.
-This makes it easier for customers to install your integration with a click-through flow via Samsara v.s. having to manually share tokens for each install.
+This makes it easier for customers to install your integration with a click-through flow in a Samsara UI instead of requiring manual API token sharing, which is less secure.

 To get started, navigate to the page called "OAuth 2.0 Apps" in "Settings" as shown below